 The project also includes the development of a Seaplane Lagoon ferry terminal at the heart of Alameda Point, which is expected to start transit services to San Francisco in 2020.
 The ferry service will take less than 20 minutes to travel from Almeda to San Francisco.

-Bus rapid transit, last mile connection to BART, and bike and car sharing services will also provide connectivity to the mixed-use development.
-An estimated $100m is proposed to be spent for developing the site infrastructure, which includes transit infrastructure, parks, and other facilities.
+Bus rapid transit, last-mile connection to BART, and bike and car-sharing services will also provide connectivity to the mixed-use development.
+An estimated $100m is proposed to be spent on developing the site infrastructure, which includes transit infrastructure, parks, and other facilities.

 Site A is being developed in three phases, with the first phase involving the construction of a mixed-use waterfront project in a 68-acre site.
 The second phase will involve the addition of another 20 acres to the project in 2018, while the third phase is anticipated to include a hotel and additional commercial space.

 Major works include the clearing of the former Navy facilities and heavy industrial equipment, and installing infrastructure facilities such as new water, sewer, electric and gas lines, and paved streets with bike and transit lanes.
 The works will also include bulkhead upgrades on Seaplane Lagoon for the new ferry terminal.

 APP was assisted by April Philips Design Works, BAR Architects, and BKF Civil Engineers in drafting the development plan for the Alameda mixed-use project.
 The development plan was endorsed by the Greenbelt Alliance.